Phineas and Ferb: Music

+Conclusion and revival

+The series was renewed for a fourth season in August 2011, which was originally planned to be the final season; the hour-long finale "Last Day of Summer" aired on June 12, 2015.
+Povenmire and Marsh remained with the network and together created a new series, Milo Murphy's Law, which aired from 2016 to 2019.
+A revival of Phineas and Ferb, spanning 40 episodes across two seasons, was announced by Disney Branded Television in January 2023; by May of that year, Povenmire confirmed that the two seasons would be considered as the fifth and sixth of the series overall.
+The fifth season premiered on Disney Channel on June 5, 2025, and began streaming on Disney+ the next day.
+A soundtrack album with 13 songs from the new season was released on June 6, 2025.
+David Errigo Jr. replaces Thomas Brodie-Sangster as Ferb, while Mitchel Musso is replaced by an uncredited actor as Jeremy Johnson.

 Reception

 Critical response

 The show has received generally positive reviews.
-The New York Times commented favorably, describing the show as "Family Guy with an espionage subplot and a big dose of magical realism."
-It considered the pop-culture references ubiquitous "but [placed] with such skill that it seems smart, not cheap."
-Whitney Matheson wrote in her USA Today blog Pop Candy that the series was an achievement in children's programming, applauding the writing and calling the show "an animated version of Parker Lewis Can't Lose."
+The New York Times commented favorably, describing the show as "Family Guy with an espionage subplot and a big dose of magical realism".
+It considered the pop-culture references ubiquitous "but [placed] with such skill that it seems smart, not cheap".
+Whitney Matheson wrote in her USA Today blog Pop Candy that the series was an achievement in children's programming, applauding the writing and calling the show "an animated version of Parker Lewis Can't Lose".
 Emily Ashby of Common Sense Media praised the show's humor and plot, giving it four out of five stars.
-The Seattle Times wrote that the story of the show was "valiant" and that the main characters are "young heroes."
+The Seattle Times wrote that the story of the show was "valiant" and that the main characters are "young heroes".

-Variety noted the show's appeal to all ages with its "sense of wit and irreverence."
-Similar reviews have emphasized the series' popularity with adults; Rebecca Wright of Elastic Pops wrote, "As an adult, I really enjoyed watching this Phineas and Ferb DVD, and I think it is one that the whole family can enjoy."
+Variety noted the show's appeal to all ages with its "sense of wit and irreverence".
+Similar reviews have emphasized the series' popularity with adults; Rebecca Wright of Elastic Pops wrote, "As an adult, I really enjoyed watching this Phineas and Ferb DVD, and I think it is one that the whole family can enjoy".
 Wright also called the series' "irreverent style" reminiscent of The Adventures of Rocky and Bullwinkle.
-Wired's Matt Blum has stated in reviews of the series that he "can stand to watch just about anything with [his] kids, but [he] actually look[s] forward to watching Phineas and Ferb with them."
+Wired's Matt Blum has stated in reviews of the series that he "can stand to watch just about anything with [his] kids, but [he] actually look[s] forward to watching Phineas and Ferb with them".
 Notable celebrities identified as fans of the series include Bob Eubanks, Anthony LaPaglia, Ben Stiller, Chaka Khan, Jeff Sullivan and Jake Gyllenhaal.